WallStreetMojo

 Example #3

-Walmart is a US-based retail supermarket chain-based company with around $500Bn of revenue as per the financial year 2018.
-Let’s say in the Financial year 2018, a market value of Inventory (which is also an asset) for Walmart is around $44 Bn.
-Let’s say out of it, Walmart is going to sell some part of the inventory to another company for $4 Bn for offloading purposes.
-Walmart needs to decide the NRV of this part of Inventory.
+Walmart is a US-based retail supermarket chain-based company with around $500Bn of revenue in 2018.
+In the Financial year 2018, the market value of inventory (which is also an asset) for Walmart is around $44 Bn.
+Out of it, Walmart is going to sell some part of the inventory to another company for $4 Bn for offloading purposes.
+Walmart needs to decide the NRV of this part of the inventory.
 For that, Walmart needs to calculate the cost associated with the Sale of Inventory.
-Let’s say transportation cost is $500 Mn and legal and registration charges are $100 Mn.
+The transportation cost is $500 Mn, and legal and registration charges are $100 Mn.

 Use the following data for the calculation of the Net Realizable Value.